moskalentarium/AdvancedMaterials/Tri-Planar Projection/README.md

 ## Using position data

 ### Local Position mask
 Allows us to get XYZ components of a mesh in local space - LocalPosition node.
-In order to get data im meters, we Mulx0.01
+In order to get data in meters, we Mulx0.01

 ![Screenshot_2](https://user-images.githubusercontent.com/36862146/224490595-43933787-3f5a-4a58-aa93-1fa3ecf3162d.png)